evannorton/Pixel-Pigeon/README.md

   }
 }
 ```
-3. Create a `config.pmgf` file at the root of your game's codebase.
+3. Create a `pp-config.json` file at the root of your game's codebase.
 ```json
 {
   "name": "My Cool Game",